-For those products that are the subject of approved full and abbreviated new drug applications, regulations require submitting within 3 working days a field alert report (FAR) of information concerning any failure of a distributed batch to meet any of the specifications established in an application (21 CFR 314.81(b)(1)(ii)).
-OOS test results on these products are considered to be one kind of "information concerning any failure" described in this regulation.
+For those products that are the subject of an approved new drug application or abbreviated new drug application, regulations require submitting within 3 working days a field alert report (FAR) of information concerning any failure of a distributed batch to meet any of the specifications established in an application (21 CFR 314.81(b)(1)(ii)).20 OOS test results on these products are considered to be one kind of "information concerning any failure" described in this regulation.
 Unless the OOS result on the distributed batch is found to be invalid within 3 days, an initial FAR should be submitted.
 A follow-up FAR should be submitted when the OOS investigation is completed.